biohzrdmx/kompressor-cli/README.md

 **On Windows**

-The easiest way is to use a `cmd` wrapper, put `kompressor.phar` in a directory under your `PATH` and create a file name `kompressor.cmd` in the same directory with the following contents:
+The easiest way is to use a `cmd` wrapper, put `kompressor.phar` in a directory under your `PATH` and create a file named `kompressor.cmd` in the same directory with the following contents:

 ```bash
 @php "%~dp0kompressor.phar" %*